About

 Residencies include BOZAR as part of Halaqat’s Impro Sessions and Hajovna – Červená Studna in Banská Štiavnica, Slovakia.

 He has contributed music to theatre and various artistic projects, including the inclusive theatre production MOVE, collaborating with musicians Rob Kanters, Piet Maris, and Bassel Abou Fakher.
-His compositions also feature in Rachid Benzine’s Lettres à Nour, performed at Théâtre de Liège and the Festival d’Avignon.
+His compositions also feature in Rachid Benzine’s Lettres à Nour, performed at Théâtre de Liège and Festival d’Avignon.

-More recently, he led Klankenkoorts, a project by Unie Der Zorgelozen in collaboration with FMDO, Zuidwest, and kleinVerhaal, sharing stories that reflect social and political realities alongside writer Geert Six.
+More recently, he led Klankenkoorts, a project by Unie Der Zorgelozen in collaboration with FMDOZuidwest, and kleinVerhaal, sharing stories that reflect social and political realities alongside writer Geert Six.

 In addition to joining Jaune Toujours for the award-winning Europeana album and subsequent tour, he founded and collaborated with formations such as Ashtabiez, 3’Ain, and Comartinuts.